Klosmi/html-basics/JS-basic.md

 The main difference between the two is that passing by value happens when assigning primitives while passing by reference when assigning objects.

 - we have 2 categories of types:
-  1. Value Type (aslo called primitives)
+  1. Value Type (also called primitives)
       - number, string, boolean, symbol, undefined, null
   2. Reference Types
       - object